What is Trichotillomania or 'Hair Pulling Disorder'?

 Constant hair pulling from the scalp can result in patches of hair loss, as well as scarring and infected hair follicles.
 It can also lead to scarring alopecia, where the pulled-out hair doesn’t always grow back.
 Hair pulling and subsequent hair loss can be very distressing for the person suffering it, and can interfere with their day to day lives and self-esteem.
 Some people with trichotillomania wear wigs or wig toppers, or style their hair in ways to disguise the areas where the hair has been pulled out.

-Trichotillomania also disproportionately affects women (possibly due to the fact that many of us have long hair which is easier to pull out).
+Trichotillomania or hair pulling disorder also disproportionately affects women (possibly due to the fact that many of us have long hair which is easier to pull out).
 A staggering 70-93% of preadolescents and young adults with trichotillomania are female,* while according to the American Journal of psychiatry, adult female sufferers tend to outnumber males by three to one.

 In the 2010 documentary on trichotillomania Girls On The Pull, hair extensions specialist and salon owner Lucinda Ellery called it, “the worst form of hair loss that I have ever witnessed.”
 On her clients with the disorder, she used an intra-lace system designed to cover the area with mesh, extensions and hair, which acts as a barrier, preventing pulling and giving the hair a chance to re-grow.
 “The intra-lace is not a cure-all,” she noted.
 “Covering it up might make you feel better, but you have to learn to deal with the impulses.”

-Types of treatment for trichotillomania include hypnotherapy and cognitive behavioural therapy which aim to ascertain and dismantle the behavioural patterns and common triggers that contribute to the hair pulling.
+Types of treatment for trichotillomania or hair pulling disorder include hypnotherapy and cognitive behavioural therapy which aim to ascertain and dismantle the behavioural patterns and common triggers that contribute to the hair pulling.
 Talking therapies, relaxation and deep breathing techniques to deal with any underlying anxiety conditions are also used.

 If you find yourself pulling your hair out, remember that you’re not alone and – most importantly – that it’s not your fault.
 It’s important to speak to your GP at the earliest opportunity, who can recommend the appropriate course of treatment and therapies to deal with any accompanying mental health issues.